When applying for a scholarship, you will normally be required to submit documentary evidence in support of your application.

 If you have participated in community and volunteer activities, you will need to provide evidence of this involvement.
 It can be a certificate of participation or a statement of support by a nominee of the organisation or program.

 The evidence of participation must:

-- confirm your level of involvement in the organisation or program or activity
+- confirm your level of involvement in the organisation or program

 - be from the community/volunteer organisation or program mentioned in your application